Network bypasses sustain complexity

-To further analyse the impact of bypasses, we compare the values of $\epsilon$ obtained in a BA model with a given number of nodes $N$ and mean degree $\langle k\rangle$ against those obtained for an Erdos-Renyi (ER) graph with the same $N$ and $\langle k\rangle$, this latter being a model with the same number of edges but with a homogeneous (Poisson) degree distribution and thus virtually lacking any hubs.
-Results are shown in Panels (c) and (d) of Fig.\ref{WS_bypass} and certify that, in the sparse regime ($\langle k\rangle < 35$), $\epsilon$ is substantially larger in BA than in ER, i.e. the effective distance saving of having and using bypasses is considerably more important in heterogeneous networks}, as expected \cite{sparse}.\\ Finally, one can ask about the theoretical upper bound on $\epsilon$.
+In summary, the effect of bypasses is maximised for SW networks at the Good Navigational Point $p_{\text{GNP}}\approx 0.15$, and within that point, this effect appears to be monotonically boosted when these SW networks increase their degree heterogeneity, i.e. increasing $\langle k \rangle$.
+ER networks have bypassing properties as long as they show degree heterogeneities, and to a small extent (Poisson distribution) this is the case.
+Such effect is then maximal around $\langle k \rangle \approx 20$ (the fact that bypasses have a non-monotonic effect also within ER networks can again be explained in terms of the skewness degree distribution, see SI).
+Finally, in BA networks, bypassing effects are substantially larger due to higher degree heterogeneities, as expected.\\

+To close this analysis, one can ask about the theoretical upper bound on $\epsilon$.
 Heuristically, the effect of bypasses would be fully maximized in a situation where we add to a given (connected) network a new node that is linked to every other node.
 Such new node would be a `super-hub' that makes the network have shortest paths of length $\leq 2$ for all pairs of nodes.
-In this extreme situation, many of the shortest paths will be systematically bypassed, and the effective distance gain would explode, i.e. $\epsilon$ would explodes: we call this the umbrella effect \cite{umbrella} (see SI S6 for details).
+In this extreme situation, many of the shortest paths will be systematically bypassed, and $\epsilon$ would explode (see SI S9 for details).
 Now, is this just a theoretical scenario?
-It turns out that this situation can take place in an extreme version of the BA model, where $\langle k\rangle$ is large enough (compared to the initial seed) so that new nodes entering systematically connect to a large portion of the network.
-Evidently, in this case there is no preferential attachment anymore, so in some sense the rationale behind the BA model breaks down in this regime of high $\langle k \rangle$.
-We call this the dense regime of the BA model, and in the inset of panel (c) of Fig.\ref{WS_bypass} we report such explosion of $\epsilon$ when the network has $N=250$ nodes and $\langle k \rangle > 35$.
+It turns out that this situation can take place in an extreme version of the BA model in a finite graph, where $\langle k\rangle$ is large enough (compared to the initial seed) so that new nodes entering systematically connect to a large portion of the network, leading to so-called ultra-short graphs \cite{ultrashort}.
+This explosion is reported in Panel (f) of Fig.\ref{WS_bypass}.
+Evidently, in this case there is no preferential attachment anymore, so in some sense the rationale behind the BA model breaks down in this dense regime\footnote{In the dense regime $\langle k \rangle >35$ the calculations of $\epsilon$ need to be taken with caution as numerical rounding effects might become important when computing $\exp\left(A\right)$.}.